mromanoff/boilerplate-nodejs-openshift/README.md

 ## Overview
-boilerplate running nidejs on OpentShift
+boilerplate running nidejs on OpenShift
 <http://openshift.redhat.com>
+Create new app on OpenShift.
+user this ripo url as your boilerplate new project.